 2. Show off your experience

 Firmly in the second camp are your qualifications.
-You don’t need to mention these - there’s a whole other section of your personal statement where you get to detail them very precisely.
-Don’t waste a single character going on about how great your GCSE grades are - it’s not what the admissions tutor wants to read.
+You don’t need to mention these, as there’s a whole other section of your personal statement where you get to detail them very precisely.
+Don’t waste a single character going on about how great your GCSE grades are – it’s not what the admissions tutor wants to read.